Back to KitQuest Articlesmotivation

 I have heard strong arguments on both sides.
 Some parents believe paying for chores teaches kids that work earns rewards.
 Others believe paying for chores sends the message that family contribution is optional unless money is involved.
 Honestly, I think both concerns are valid.

-As a parent, I do not believe there is one perfect answer for every household.
+As a parent, I don't believe there is one perfect answer for every household.
 I do think there is a helpful distinction that makes the whole question easier.

 Some chores should exist simply because you are part of the family.